-"Applications" is applying or using NASA data and assets to enhance, improve or advance science and technology beyond fundamental research, where the end goal is to support decision making in business, organization and policy.
+"Applications" use NASA data and assets to enhance, improve or advance science and technology beyond fundamental research, where the end goal is to support decision making in business, organization and policy.
 NASA applications help create a bridge and a process to applying new data and knowledge into decision making that can ultimately providing societal benefits.

 To learn more about the NASA Applied Science program, please visit: Applied Science Program.